deanmtownsley/Flash-X-snia-stage/source/monitors/Profiler/ProfilerMain/hpctoolkit/README.md

 ```

 If these are succesfull a database directory will be created parallel to the
 measurements directory.
-You can execute,
+To view results, you can execute,

 ```
 hpcviewer <database-folder>
 ```

-To view results